 5. Valuable lead source

-This figure stands to highlight the fact that LinkedIn is a substantially advantageous place to connect with potential leads and share valuable content with users that share characteristics with your target audience.
+These figures show how LinkedIn is a substantially stronger ground for connecting with potential leads.
+Not to mention, the ability to share valuable content with users who share characteristics with your target audience.

-The traditional way to generate B2B leads with LinkedIn Ads
+Generating B2B leads with LinkedIn Ads via landing pages

 What are LinkedIn Lead Gen Forms?

-To acquire lead information, you can incorporate the form into your sponsored content campaigns.
-You can use them on new campaigns or add them to old ones.
-It works with the different ads available on LinkedIn sponsored content and InMail, which is accessible through mobile and desktop.
+These forms work with the different ads available on LinkedIn sponsored content and InMail, aka conversation advertising, which is accessible through mobile and desktop.

 Advantages of using LinkedIn Lead Gen Forms